 Arrest , Detention and Incarceration Overseas

-Our overseas Missions will make every effort to ensure that Jamaicans arrested or detained overseas are given non-judgemental and professional support if they are detained, arrested or incarcerated (imprisoned).
+Our overseas Missions will make every effort to ensure that Jamaicans arrested or detained overseas are given non-judgmental and professional support if they are detained, arrested or incarcerated (imprisoned).

 Consular assistance to Jamaican nationals under detention primarily includes ensuring that a Jamaican citizen